How to Design an Awesome Flyer (Even if You’re Not a Designer)

 The first step in any design project is to organize your information.
 What is required?
 What are your goals?
-Since this is an imaginary project I’ll be using some filler text but we’ll try to keep it realistic with the content.
+Since this is an imaginary project I’ll be using some filler text but we’ll try to keep it real with the content.

-Any good concert flyer needs to say, at minimum, where and when the concert is, who’s playing and how much it costs.
+Any good concert flyer needs to say, at a minimum, where and when the concert is, who’s playing and how much it costs.
 I’ve designed plenty of real concert flyers using only this information, but to make it a little more difficult, let’s assume there are a couple of paragraphs of copy to include as well.

-Though flyers can and should have way more information that your average presentation slide, that doesn’t mean you should go crazy with the content.
+Though flyers can and should have way more information than your average presentation slide, that doesn’t mean you should go crazy with the content.
 The same basic rules apply here: less is more.
 If you create a flyer that is primarily made up of large chunks of text, very few people are going to glance at it for more than a half of a second.
 They’ll only see that it looks like a lot of work to sort through and move on.

 Your goal then should be to pare down all of the necessary information into easily-digestible chunks.
 Throw out anything that you don’t really need and look for ways to make what you do need more concise.